 Surrounded by the Straight of Messina, the Tyrrhenian, Ionian and Mediterranean Seas , Sicily is the largest of the Italian islands.
 The island has archeological evidence of human dwellings as early as 12000 BC.
 From ancient tribes the island has been inhibited by an array of people, Greek, Romans, Normans only to mention a few.
 Several achiologigal sites on the island are today protected by UNESCO’s World Heritage sites.

-Palermo & The North-Western Coastline
+Palermo & The North-Western Coastline of Sicily

 The protected marine area of Egadi Islands are formed between three islands off the north-western coast of Sicily.
 Crystal clear waters, spectacular shoreline, richness in wildlife and flora as well as archaeological finds, together with a relaxed and peaceful atmosphere, this area is considered a small terrestrial paradise.

 Located on the northwest of the island of Sicily, by the Bay of Palermo lies the City of Palermo, capital of Sicily and the Province of Palermo.

 The city was founded over 2,700 years ago and was originally named by the Phoenicians as Ziz (‘flower’).
 It is a metropolitan city rich in history, culture, art, music and food.

 Straight of Messina, Catania & Taormina and the South Coast